CASE STUDIES

 When consequences are real (claims denied, compliance risk, legal exposure), buyers seek expert guidance and defer to authoritative sources—human or model.
 Insurance behaves like healthcare, legal/tax, cybersecurity, and enterprise IT: the source of truth wins the lead.
 AI assistants have become the new front desk; if they cite you, they effectively refer you.

-“We didn’t pour in new traffic; we made sure AI assistants found the right facts.
-Once our reference pages were live, Copilot started citing Summit, and qualified conversations followed.”
+“We made sure AI assistants found the right facts.
+Once our reference pages were live, agents started citing Summit, and qualified conversations followed.”

 — Davis Gilbert, Founder & Managing Partner, Summit